-- · Annual awards to selected managers

-- On a discretionary basis to selected employees

-As compensation for outside directors
+- As part of our long-term incentive awards, along with PSUs as discussed above - As annual awards to selected managers - On a discretionary basis to selected employees - As compensation for outside directors

-The value of these awards is determined by the stock price on the day of the award, and expense is recognized over the vesting period, except for retirement-eligible employees that are expensed as they become retirement eligible.
+The value of these awards is determined by the stock price on the day of the award, and expense is recognized over the three-year vesting period, except for retirement-eligible employees that are expensed immediately at the RSU grant date or as they become retirement eligible.
+Those who are retirement eligible (after age 65 or after the date where the participant's age plus years of service is greater than or equal to 70 years) will continue to receive shares that will vest after the retirement date.